cert-manager/website/content/en/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure/index.md

 part-time (for example, they could work half day from Tuesday to Friday, for a total of 24 days, for 3 months at a daily rate of $500).

-We will give the "volonteer stipend" to contributors who can show they have one PR within the project timeframe (from 1st May to 30th July) in which a re-write of one page or a set of pages.
-Before starting the rewriting, the volonteer will suggest which page they wish to work on either on Slack (Kubernetes Slack, channel #cert-manager-dev), or in an issue on GitHub, and make sure by asking the team whether it makes sense to rework this page.
-As long as at least one positive reaction, the volonteer can start working.
+We will give the "volunteer stipend" to contributors who can show they have one PR within the project timeframe (from 1st May to 30th July) in which a re-write of one page or a set of pages.
+Before starting the rewriting, the volunteer will suggest which page they wish to work on either on Slack (Kubernetes Slack, channel #cert-manager-dev), or in an issue on GitHub, and make sure by asking the team whether it makes sense to rework this page.
+As long as at least one positive reaction, the volunteer can start working.
 For the stipend to be validated, the PR needs to be reviewed and merged.